-Functional Safety Assessment (FSA) is the mandatory process prior to SIL certification issue that consists in the evaluation of the adequacy of the Functional Safety achieved by an equipment.
-The Certification Body in charge analyses the conformity of hardware and software to the relevant clauses of IEC 61508 standards.
+Functional Safety Assessment (FSA) is the mandatory process prior to SIL analysis and certification issue that consists in the evaluation of the adequacy of the Functional Safety and compliance achieved by an equipment.
+The Certification Body in charge carries out the SIL assessment aiming at verifying the compliance of hardware and software with the relevant clauses of IEC 61508 standards.
 The products assessed through the scheme presented below are defined as a functional unit(s) specified as safety-related system(s) or its subsystem(s) and element(s).

-Functional Safety Assessment process can be divided into three main phases:
+Functional Safety Assessment is a process that can be divided into three main phases:

-- Hardware and software detailed design review where auditors review the product design against Functional Safety requirement with manufacturer designers.
+- Hardware and software detailed design review where auditors review the product design against Functional Safety requirements with manufacturer designers.

 - Functional Safety Management System (FSMS) development review that aims to check the presence and the applicability of a management system for functional safety requirements fulfillment.

 - Quality constraint audit which aims to verify the implementation of the quality requirements required in the IEC 61508 in the manufacturer QMS.